How to Care for Clivia

 Stunted Scapes

 Sometimes, the flower scape doesn’t get tall enough to clear the leaves, and the blossoms can’t fully open—disappointing after waiting a year for them to flower!
-This can happen for many reasons—too hot, too cold, too bright, too shady, not a long enough chill time—but usually the fertilizer is to blame.
+This can happen for many reasons—too hot, too cold, too bright, too shady, not a long enough chill time—but usually, the fertilizer is to blame.
 Look for one that offers more potassium and phosphorus than nitrogen.

 Clivia bloom best when they are pot-bound.
 Often, the roots will push up out of the soil at the base of the plant, which is okay.
 They can go 3 to 5 years without re-potting, but eventually, your plant will outgrow its container, become crowded, and cease flowering.
 This is a good time to divide it and make some plants to share with friends.
 Once you knock it out of its pot, it is pretty easy to pull the fans apart without doing too much damage to the roots.
-Take this opportunity to remove any dead, brown, rotting roots.
-Be sure to use a light potting mixture that has about 50% organic matter and lots of coco coir or fir bark to aerate the soil.
-The fleshy roots could rot if kept in heavy, wet soil.
-Grow in bright indirect light indoors, like a north window.

 About The Author